 But Now I Want to Use It …

 Nessie has a nice, heavy and sturdy design.
 Its name comes due to it resembling the famous Loch Ness monster, which isn't just for fun.
 The design makes it easy to set where its most comfortable for the narrator.
 The build quality is nice; however it’s constructed mostly of plastic.
 It has no on and off switch, but instead offers an easy mute function.
-USB 3.0, which would offer faster connection and less latency, but because of the zero-latency earphone output, latency isn’t a problem.
+It’s powered and communicates through a USB cable.
+It would have been nice if it had been designed with USB 3.0, which would offer faster connection and less latency, but because of the zero-latency earphone output, latency isn’t a problem.
 The strongest mode is raw, giving the most flexibility in post.
 Broadcast and music modes are great when time is an issue.

 You will find that Nessie is a great mic and worth the money; good for pro to hobbyist.
 It’s easy to use and set up, offering great value and no latency headphone monitoring.
 A few drawbacks are that it’s built mostly of plastic, and the built in pop screen isn’t sufficient to keep the hard Ps and Ss from getting through.
 Nessie hits every need in a simple, easy to use package and at an affordable price.

 Nessie by Blue Microphones is overall a worthwhile product.
 They’re surely going to get a lot of notice from this easy-to-use product.
 It’s balance of low cost, great function and rugged build quality makes it ideal for those in the market.
 It’s just a simple and easy to use mic. [vm_ads:segment_break:3]

 Hear Nessie In Action…

 Frequency Response: 20 Hz-20 kHz